 Supporting Actor – Series, Miniseries or TV Movie: William Shatner, Boston Legal.

 Supporting Actress – Series, Miniseries or TV Movie: Anjelica Huston, Iron Jawed Angels.

 “Scorsese-Eastwood Turnabout” endnotes

 Golden Globes website.

-“Martin Scorsese-Clint Eastwood Turnabout: Golden Globes’ Winners + Losers” last updated in December 2020.
+“Scorsese-Eastwood Turnabout: Golden Globes’ Winners & Losers” last updated in September 2021.